 He held Mike in his arms while he thrashed and jerked, whispering to him.
 "Stay here, man.
 Come on.
 Stay with me."
 When Mike opened his mouth to speak, Frank leaned in close and heard his friend say "Smart, Smart.
 Don't tell Mama."
 Later when Stuff asked what he said, Frank lied.
-"He said see ya later."
-By the time medics got there, the urine on Mike's pants had frozen.
+"He said 'Kill the fuckers'."
+By the time medics got there, the urine on Mike's pants had frozen and Frank had to beat away pairs of black birds, aggressive as bombers, from his friend's body.
 It changed him.
 What died in his arms gave a grotesque life to memory.
 The sharing of Lucky Strikes and girls; they were Lotus boys who had known each other before they were toilet trained, escaped Texas the same way, disbelieving the unbelievable malignance of strangers.
-As children they had chased after straying cows, made themselves a ball park in the woods, fumbled and giggled their way They argued, fought, laughed, marked and laved one another Fronk had not been better before.
-He had simply don birds, aggressive as bombers, from his friend's body. amit of two the state of the said see the said seed the ballst begangerica del marcii ped sisse a sessión de entre del casti de acidem sharing of tudey Strikes and girls; they were Latus boya, who had known each other before they were tollet trained a scaped Texase wiverized and and an ampreciation of the state of the sta FIRE LAS.
-25 BARRELE THIS HAS AND THE WASHINGTON OF STABLISH the maskes of bull burk in the woods of unblad and aircles way into sex.
+As children they had chased after straying cows, made themselves a ball park in the woods, fumbled and giggled their way into sex.
 As teens they made use of Miss K, the solitary widow, who, depending on her mood, helped them hone their sexual skills.
 They argued, fought, laughed, mocked and loved one another without ever having to say so.
 Frank had not been brave before.
 He had simply done what he was told and what was necessary.
+He even felt nervous after a kill.
 Now he was reckless, lunatic, firing, dodging the scattered parts of men.
 The begging, the howling for help he could not hear clearly until a C 51 dropped its load on the enemies' nest.
 In the post blast silence the pleas wafted like the sound of a cheap cello coming from a shute of cattle smelling their blood-soaked future.
-Now with Mike gone he was brave, whatever that meant.
+Now, with Mike gone he was brave, whatever that meant.
 There were not enough dead gooks or chinks in the world to satisfy him.
 The copper smell of blood no longer sickened him; it gave him appetite.
 Weeks later Red was pulverized and all of Stuff's blood emptied out from his blasted arm.
 Those two, Stuff and Red, were especially close.
-"Neck" was dropped from Red's nickname because, hating northerners more than them, he preferred to associate with the three Georgia boys- Stuff most of all.
+"Neck" was dropped from Red's nickname because, hating northerners more than them, he preferred to associate with the three Georgia boys-Stuff most of all.
 Now they were meat.
 Frank waited, oblivious of receding gunfire, until the medics left and the grave crew arrived.
 There was too little left of Red to warrant the space of a whole stretcher, so he shared his remains with another corpse.
 Stuff had gotten a whole stretcher to himself, though, lay on it and died on it before the agony got to his brain.
 Afterwards, for months on end, all he could think was "But I know them.
 I know them and they know me."
 If he heard a joke Mike would love, he would turn his head to tell it to him-then a nanosecond of embarrassment before realizing he wasn't there.
-And never again would he hear that loud laugh, or watch him long often he'd been discharged entertain whole barracks.
-Sometimes he saw Stuff's profile in a car stopped in traffic until the heart jump of sorrow fed his mistake.
+And never again would he hear that loud laugh, or watch him entertain whole barracks.
+Sometimes, long after he'd been discharged he saw Stuff's profile in a car stopped in traffic until the heart jump of sorrow fed his mistake.
 Abrupt, unregulated memories put a watery shine in his eyes.
-His best friends, now the hovering dead he could neither talk to nor laugh with. homies But before that, before the deaths of his best friends, he had witnessed the other one.
-The scavenging child clutching an orange, smiling, then saying "yum yum" before the guard blew her head off. mtk Train to Allanta: seven stops, two changes.
+Only alcohol dispersed his best friends, the hovering dead he could no longer hear, talk to or laugh with.
+But before that, before the deaths of his homeys, he had witnessed the other one.
+The scavenging child clutching an orange, smiling, then saying "yum yum" before the guard blew her head off.
+Mtk [see ms p.
+106] Frain to Allanta / Fight.